 I do not eat meat, but I accept that is a personal choice.
 I believe that even animals who are raised for food should be treated with respect and dignity, that is why I am against non-stun slaughter.

 Fighting Trophy Hunters

-I also signed Early Day Motion 1829 in November to ban trophy hunting.
+I also signed Early Day Motion 1829 in November, and Early Day Motion 50 in January 2020 to ban trophy hunting.
 Every year, UK trophy hunters are quietly bringing back in the country hundreds of trophies from the world's most endangered animals.
 I have asked the Government to deliver and ensure the UK is on the front line for bringing a global ban.
 See more.

 I have also launched a petition calling on the Government to ban trophy imports.
 You can sign this petition here: Click me